ankitnewjobs/Azure-Practices-Examples/Example: 15/Demo.md

 5. Take the defaults for subscription and data collection rules, then select Configure.

 6. It will take a few minutes for the virtual machine agent to install and configure, proceed to the next step.

+# Task 2: Create an alert

+- In this task, you create an alert for when a virtual machine is deleted.

+1. Continue on the Monitor page , select Alerts.

+2. Select Create + and select Alert rule.

+3. Select the box for the resource group, then select Apply.
+This alert will apply to any virtual machines in the resource group.
+Alternatively, you could just specify one particular machine.

+4. Select the Condition tab and then select the See all signals link.

+5. Search for and select Delete Virtual Machine (Virtual Machines).
+Notice the other built-in signals.
+Select Apply

+6. In the Alert logic area (scroll down), review the Event level selections.
+Leave the default of All selected.

+7. Review the Status selections.
+Leave the default of All selected.

+8. Leave the Create an alert rule pane open for the next task.

+# Task 3: Configure action group notifications

+- In this task, if the alert is triggered send an email notification to the operations team.

+1. Continue working on your alert.
+Select Next: Actions, and then select Create action group.